frxncismor/retailedge/ENVIRONMENT.md

 ### `docker.env`

 Environment variables specifically for Docker Compose.
-This file is used by `docker-compose.yml` to configure all services.
+This file is used by `docker-compose.yml` to configure all services with Supabase connection.

 ## Environment Variables